About this microcredential

 This course is taught from a practical applications perspective in a highly interactive environment, and is dedicated to covering BIM-related software platforms and their integration in accordance with openBIM principles.
 It investigates the impacts of AR and VR on Lean Construction and Integrated Project Delivery, and reviews their relevance in the context of the buildingSMART Australasia BIM Framework.

-The Foundations of Intelligent Construction (OpenBIM) is one of four specialised microcredentials available.
+The 3D-BIM (Modelling for Data and Visualisation) is one of eight specialised microcredentials available.

 WHAT ARE THE KEY BENEFITS?

-- Delivered by industry experts, this course is delivered over a three (3) day on-campus workshop.
+- Delivered by industry experts, this course is delivered over a three (3) day workshop.

-- On-campus participants will be provided with an exclusive welcome session and tour of the campus prior to commencing the first workshop, with access granted to all on-campus facilities, including the library and Sports Centre.
+- Participants will be provided with an exclusive welcome session prior to commencing the first workshop.

 - Successfully completing the course will equip participants with a microcredential digital certificate.